Samic8/samdawson.dev/src/articles/styled-components-module-target.md

 > "I spent all day on this" - Me

-Styled components, Gatsby, a component library — which also used styled-components — were the trio that caused this type of day.
+Styled Components, Gatsby, a component library — which also used styled-components — were the trio that caused this type of day.

 I was having an issue where the components included from the component library via an NPM package were _sometimes_ loosing their styling.
 I could reproduce this issue consistently by: